bcoles/ssrf_proxy/README.md

        --guess-mime       Replaces response content-type header with the appropriate mime type (determined by the file extension of the requested resource.)
+       --sniff-mime       Replaces response content-type header with the appropriate mime type (determined by magic bytes in the response body.)
        --timeout-ok       Replaces timeout HTTP status code 504 with 200.
+       --detect-headers   Replaces response headers if response headers are identified in the response body.
+       --fail-no-content  Return HTTP status 502 if the response body is empty.
        --cors             Adds a 'Access-Control-Allow-Origin: *' header.

   Client request modification: